 The ScyllaDB team announces the release of Scylla Enterprise 2018.1.12 and 2018.1.13, which are production-ready Scylla Enterprise patch releases.
 Scylla Enterprise 2018.1.12 and 2018.1.13 are bug fix releases for the 2018.1 branch, a stable branch of Scylla Enterprise.
 As always, Scylla Enterprise customers are encouraged to upgrade to Scylla Enterprise 2018.1.13 in coordination with the Scylla support team.

-The major fix in 2018.1.12 is an update to the Gossip protocol, improving the stability of Scylla cluster while adding nodes.
+The major fix in 2018.1.12 of our enterprise NoSQL database, is an update to the Gossip protocol, improving the stability of Scylla cluster while adding nodes.
 The following gossip-related bugs are fixed in this release:

 - When adding a node to a cluster, it announces its status through gossip, and other nodes start sending it writes requests.
 At this time, it is possible the joining node hasn’t learned the tokens of other nodes, which can cause error messages like: